mikehsr/VidorFPGA/README.md

 Note: After the Al Williams Fork this is all under vidordemo.
 The other directories are:
 * C - The C program for creating app.h
+* Shell - Awk program if you don't like C
 * EmptySketch - A companion sketch for the demo

 Read more about this fork below.